AdaptableTools/example-adaptable-ipushpull-integration/README.md

-# AdapTable iPushPull Integration
+# iPushPull <> AdapTable Integration Example

+This demo shows how you can use ipushpull inside AdapTable.

-This demo is using TypeScript for convenience - but it could easily be just JavaScript.
+The code is using TypeScript for convenience - but it could easily be just JavaScript.

 ## Installation